First Ecobrick Open Space

-What would more redeem the concept of ‘trash’ plastic, than to put it to use in mall, an airport, a main street — just like a Starbuck Cafe?
-And, just like a cafe, wouldn’t it be awesome if the ecobricks could serve as a spot for folks to sit, to lounge, to chat, and to work?
+What would redeem the concept of ‘trash’ plastic more than to put it to use in a mall, an airport, a main street — just like a Starbuck Cafe?
+And, just like a cafe, wouldn’t it be awesome if the ecobricks could serve as a spot for folks to sit, lounge, chat and to work?
 It occurred to me, that indeed, ecobrick modules would be perfect for creating such a space, a space potentially even cooler than a Starbucks.

 And thus, over a quiet cup of coffee, the idea for Ecobrick Open Spaces was born!

 Shortly afterwards, we were invited to present ecobricks at the 2019 Urban Social Forum in Solo, Indonesia.
 All they were asking from us was a short talk.
 I realized however, that this was the perfect opportunity to try out the ecobrick Open Space concept.
 After all, the slogan for the forum is ‘Another City is Possible’ — they are all about collaborative visioning and co-creating of urban space!
 What better way to embody this than… well… letting people co-create their own space right then and there!

 With the help of our GEA Ecobrick Trainer network, we were able to mobilize about 150 modules (over 2500 ecobricks!) for the forum.
 The folks at the forum were enormously supportive as the synergy of the concept became clearer to us all.
 They helped us transport the modules from Jogja, to print our info banners, and covered our hotel stay while we were there.